MoonLiightz/magic-home/README.md

 - Change the state of the LED Strip Controller to on or off
 - Change the color of the LED Strip Controller with RGBW
+- Request the current state ot the LED Strip Controller
 - Provides a simple ready-to-use CLI
 - Can be used as a library to control the controller in your own applications